 The Examination Committee shall consist of at least three members appointed by the Board for a term of three years.
-Normally, one member will be replaced each year.
 The senior member of the Committee in terms of service shall serve as Chairperson, unless the Board decides otherwise.
-The Examination Committee may co-opt Diplomates as 'examiners' to assist in the examination process.
+Whenever necessary, the Examination Committee may co-opt Diplomates as 'examiners' to assist in the examination process.
 Such appointments are for one year only, although may be renewed annually.
 They must be approved by the Board.